Replicated liquid theory in $1+\infty$ dimensions: Diverging length scales at glass transitions

-In Fig.\ref{fig-results-msd} panel (a), (b) we show representative spatial profile of the glass order parameter of the hard-spheres in the cavity.
+We solve the saddle point equation numerically.
+For the details of the numerical procecure see appendix \ref{sec-numerical-detail-how-to-solve-SP}.
+In Fig.\ref{fig-results-msd} panel (a),(b) we show a representative spatial profile of the glass order parameter of the hard-spheres in the cavity.
 The dotted lines represent $\Delta=\Delta_{\rm bulk}$ obtained in the bulk system ($\hat{L}_{\rm cav}=\infty$).
 We can see that by moving far from the edge of the cavity the value of the order parameter becomes close to that of the bulk system.
-Closer to the edge of the cavity, the order parameter become smaller meaning that the system is more constrained there due to the frozen region outside the cavity.
+Closer to the edge of the cavity, the order parameter becomes smaller meaning that the system is more constrained there due to the frozen region outside the cavity.